Server Online — hamclock.com

 ESP8266 / Arduino

 The ESP8266 firmware cannot be changed with the -b flag after flashing.
-Use the DNS redirect method in the next section instead.
+Use the /etc/hosts method above on the device it connects through, or the router-level DNS redirect below.

 Pre-Built Raspberry Pi Image (Coming Soon)

-We're building a ready-to-flash Raspberry Pi image with HamClock pre-configured to use hamclock.com.
+I'm building a ready-to-flash Raspberry Pi image with HamClock pre-configured to use hamclock.com.
 Write it to an SD card, boot your Pi, and you're done — no command line needed.
-Check back here or email bedrich@citrinet.com to be notified when it's available.
+A Raspberry Pi 4 or Pi 5 with 2–8 GB of RAM provides significantly more headroom than the Inovato Quadra's constrained hardware, and makes an excellent dedicated HamClock display.
+Check back here or email [email protected] to be notified when it's available.

 Need Help?

-If you can't modify your startup command — like on an ESP8266 or Inovato Quadra with a locked config — you can redirect traffic at the network level instead.
-Add this line to your router's local DNS or your device's /etc/hosts file:
+If you can't modify the device at all — like an ESP8266 or a locked-down appliance — you can redirect traffic at your router instead.
+Add this entry to your router's local DNS or DNS override settings:

 # Redirect HamClock traffic to community backend